nbenn/s3vec/README.md

 Hello World
 -----------

-Assume you have an s3 class `point`, representing a point in 2 dimensions.
+Assume we have an s3 class `point`, representing a point in 2 dimensions.
 Now we create 100 instances of `point` and store them in the list `points`.

 ``` r
 point <- function(x, y) {